Sequence: Examples and notation

 A sequence can be thought of as a list of elements with a particular order.
 Sequences are useful in a number of mathematical disciplines for studying functions, spaces, and other mathematical structures using the convergence properties of sequences.
 In particular, sequences are the basis for series, which are important in differential equations and analysis.
 Sequences are also of interest in their own right, and can be studied as patterns or puzzles, such as in the study of prime numbers.

 There are a number of ways to denote a sequence, some of which are more useful for specific types of sequences.
 One way to specify a sequence is to list all its elements.
-For example, the first four odd numbers form the sequence (1, 3, 5, 7).
+For example, the first four odd integers form the sequence (1, 3, 5, 7).
 This notation is used for infinite sequences as well.
 For instance, the infinite sequence of positive odd integers is written as (1, 3, 5, 7, ...).
 Because notating sequences with ellipsis leads to ambiguity, listing is most useful for customary infinite sequences which can be easily recognized from their first few elements.
 Other ways of denoting a sequence are discussed after the examples.

 Examples

 A tiling with squares whose sides are successive Fibonacci numbers in length.

-The prime numbers are the natural numbers greater than 1 that have no divisors but 1 and themselves.
-Taking these in their natural order gives the sequence (2, 3, 5, 7, 11, 13, 17, ...).
+A prime number is a natural number greater than 1 that has no divisors except 1 and itself.
+Listing the prime numbers in their natural order gives the sequence (2, 3, 5, 7, 11, 13, 17, ...).
 The prime numbers are widely used in mathematics, particularly in number theory where many results related to them exist.

-The Fibonacci numbers comprise the integer sequence in which each element is the sum of the previous two elements.
-The first two elements are either 0 and 1 or 1 and 1 so that the sequence is (0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...).
+The Fibonacci numbers are a sequence for which each element is the sum of the previous two elements.
+The zeroth and first elements are 0 and 1, so the sequence is (0, 1, 1, 2, 3, 5, 8, 13, ...).

-Other examples of sequences include those made up of rational numbers, real numbers and complex numbers.
+Other sequences have rational numbers as elements.
 The sequence (.9, .99, .999, .9999, ...), for instance, approaches the number 1.
+As another example, π is the limit of the sequence (3, 3.1, 3.14, 3.141, 3.1415, ...), which is increasing.
 In fact, every real number can be written as the limit of a sequence of rational numbers (e.g. via its decimal expansion, also see completeness of the real numbers).
-As another example, π is the limit of the sequence (3, 3.1, 3.14, 3.141, 3.1415, ...), which is increasing.
-A related sequence is the sequence of decimal digits of π, that is, (3, 1, 4, 1, 5, 9, ...).
-Unlike the preceding sequence, this sequence does not have any pattern that is easily discernible by inspection.
+A related type of sequence consists of the decimal digits of a real number, for example the sequence of digits of π, (3, 1, 4, 1, 5, 9, ...).
+This sequence does not have any pattern that is easily discernible by inspection.

-Other examples are sequences of functions, whose elements are functions instead of numbers.
+The elements of a sequence can be functions instead of numbers.
+For example, the monomial basis for polynomials of a single variable forms the sequence $(x \mapsto 1, x \mapsto x, x \mapsto x^2, x \mapsto x^3, \ldots)$, using arrow notation.

 The On-Line Encyclopedia of Integer Sequences comprises a large list of examples of integer sequences.